bbaum11/internship2025_stuff/airgap_deployment/airgap_deployment.md

 - note that all container images need to be pushed to the private docker registry, while all other files must be placed into the httpd repository, preferably in a separate folder from the rpms.
 - `sudo dmesg -n 1`

-### setting up pushing to/pulling from docker registry
+### setting up pushing to/pulling from private docker registry
 by default, podman attempts to use https for traffic with a docker registry. to fix this, add the following in `/etc/containers/registries.conf`
 ```
 [[registry]]